Call Us to Find a Therapist: 1-888-563-2112 ext.1

-Even a well-developed self-esteem can be challenged by sudden life changes or perceived failures, such as losing a job, ending a marriage, having legal or financial troubles, struggling with addiction or mental illness, having children with emotional troubles, medical ailments, and a host of other events that might cause us to question our worth or value.
-Therapy can help put such events in perspective and support our strengths to increase resilience, social support, and hope.
+In adulthood, even a well-developed self-esteem can be challenged by sudden life changes or perceived failures, such as losing a job or changing jobs, ending an intimate relationship, having legal or financial troubles, struggling with addiction or substance abuse, having children with emotional troubles, physical health concerns, or a host of other events that might cause us to question our worth or value.
+Therapy can help put such events in perspective and enhance strengths to increase resilience, social support, and hope.

 What does healthy self-esteem mean to you?
 Do you have a personal story about overcoming low self-esteem or maintaining strong self-esteem?
 If so, you are invited to submit unpublished written personal stories about mental health topics, including self-esteem, to GoodTherapy.org's Share Your Story.
 Stories that are chosen to be featured will be published on The Good Therapy Blog.